 Bottom line, eat a balanced diet that is natural and packed with fibrous veggies and drink a lot of water in your contest prep.
 That’s one of the best fat loss strategies I can tell you.

 Try carb-cycling, wait, cutting carbs works, but what about re-feeding?
 Wait, I got it, throw in a cheat meal.
 Oh wait, gluten-free is the latest craze.
-No, do a low fat diet, or was that a high fat diet?
+No, do a low fat diet, or was that a high fat diet?.
+Oh, no, it was the Keto Diet.
 Yes, the Anabolic Diet or the ABCDE Program.
 Yes, there was an ABCDE “Diet”(Anabolic Burst Cycling of Diet Exercise).
 These are not fat loss strategies.

 These examples are EXACTLY why I don’t jump on the bandwagon of the new kid on the block mentality.
 What is all so intriguing and promising typically delivers little if any results.
 Now, I can’t say that all of these are belly-up like dead fish in the water.
 I’ve seen the one or two dedicated athletes implement one or a few of the above diets.
 A trainer I partnered with in 1997-1998 gave his all to the Anabolic Diet.
 It worked for him as long as he did it.
 Once it was over, so was he.
 He swole up like a Macy’s Day Float because the diet was just too rigid for the average person.